UTEP basketball coach drives 3 stranded Pitt football players 9 hours to bowl game

 “This couple in front of us hears we’re heading to El Paso and we started talking and it turns out he’s the head basketball coach here at UTEP,” Frantl said.

-That’s right; coach Joe Golding, his wife Amanda and their two sons, Cason and Chase, were in a similar predicament – stranded at Love Field after their flight was cancelled.
+That’s right; coach Joe Golding, his wife Amanda, and their two sons, Cason and Chase, were in a similar predicament – stranded at Love Field after their flight was canceled.

 So Golding offered the Pitt players a solution: if he could rent a car big enough for all seven people, he’d give them a ride to El Paso.